readthedocs/readthedocs.org/README.rst

 Welcome to Read The Docs
 ========================

-`Read the Docs`_ hosts documentation for the open source community.It supports Sphinx_ docs written with reStructuredText_, and can pullfrom your Subversion_, Bazaar_, Git_, and Mercurial_ repositories.
+`Read the Docs`_ hosts documentation for the open source community.It supports Sphinx_ docs written with reStructuredText_, and can pull from your Subversion_, Bazaar_, Git_, and Mercurial_ repositories.

 The full documentation is available on `the site`_.